We want to have our child Baptized...What do we do?

 Forms: There are two required forms to complete and submit at least two weeks before the scheduled Baptism: (1) Baptismal Record Data Sheet (name, date of birth, etc.) and (2) Sponsorship Eligibility Form.

-- Baptisms are held at The Church of the Resurrection on the third Sunday of the month at Noon.
+- Baptisms are held at The Church of the Resurrection on the Second & Fourth Sundays of the month during the 11:00am Mass.
 We ask that families and godparents arrive to the church at least 15 minutes before the scheduled Baptism.

 - If you attend Saint Casimir Church and would like to schedule the Baptism there, arrangements can be made by calling the Parish Office.

-- A Baptismal Preparation Class is offered for First-time parents.
-Schedule your class by phone, 609-390-0664 or email: [email protected]
+- A Baptismal Preparation Class is offered for First-time parents on the Fourth Sunday of the month after the 11:00am Mass.
+Schedule your class by phone, 609-390-0664 or email: [email protected].

 Godparents: Every person being baptized must have a sponsor, traditionally called a godparent.
 You must have at least one sponsor.
 For infant baptism you are encouraged to identify two sponsors, one of each gender.
 Being a godparent means you are willing to accept the responsibility of assisting the parents in nurturing the faith life of the child.